bensbigolbeard/bot-builder/README.md

   - automaton (Discord bot application)
   - example-integration (Demonstrates how to initialize the bot)
 - packages
-  - base-utils (definitions of plugin structures and utils)
+  - bot-utils (definitions of plugin structures and utils)
-  - contract-utils (plugin providing ethereum contract interation utils)
+  - contract-utilities (plugin providing ethereum contract interation utils)

 ## Bot structure:
 The only thing you need to do once you've built your plugin(s) is to register them in a file that exports an array of your imported.
 You can then supply the bot with the path to this file: